-Unlike traditional methods, ABM prioritizes quality over quantity by allocating resources to accounts with the most growth potential.
+Unlike traditional marketing, ABM focuses on quality over quantity.
+It directs resources toward accounts with the most growth potential.

-This article outlines how ABM works, its benefits, and how to successfully implement it.
+This article covers how ABM works, why it matters, and how to use it effectively.

 What Is Account-Based Marketing?